cedorland/java-tutorials/README.md

 I realize that this tutorial is pretty dense and a little fast-paced - the first three chapters are at least equivalent to an introductory, college-level Java class - but you should be able to look back on the topics I discuss here as you move forward both in the tutorials and in your programming career.

-If you have any suggestions or feel that certain topics require clarification or deserve expansion, please don't hesitate to post up a request or message me.
+If you have any suggestions or feel that certain topics require clarification or deserve expansion, please don't hesitate to post a request or an issue or even message me directly.

 Thanks again, and do good.